lukasturcani/stk/docs/source/basic_examples.rst

     # into permanent storage.
     db.put(bb)

+Note that :mod:`stk` databases do not have a staging area.
+The moment you call :meth:`~.MoleculeDatabase.put`, the molecule is committed to the database.

 To retrieve a molecule from the database, by default, you would provide the InChIKey.
 To first thing you might want to do is write a function which turns the SMILES of a molecule into the InChIKey